 People might procrastinate or wait for the perfect time to invest, but we included this quote here mainly to highlight the risk of ploughing your life savings into investments at one go.
 This is the wrong way to start investing.

 The trick is really to get your feet wet, preferably when you are younger, by investing smaller amounts at regular intervals to gradually build your portfolio and understanding.
 If you require more guidance or are unable to monitor your portfolio, you can start by letting a financial adviser representative manage your unit trust investments.

 This way, you can learn more about investing and still retain the flexibility to choose your funds or take over all or part of your portfolio if you are more confident further down the road.

-Singlife's Navigator and dollarDEX platform both offer regular savings plans where you can start with a minimum initial investment of $1,000 and subsequent regular investments of as low as $100 for unit trusts.
+Singlife's Navigator and dollarDEX platforms both offer regular savings plans where you can start with a minimum initial investment of S$1,000 and subsequent regular investments of as low as S$100 for unit trusts.

 Building a long-term portfolio

-These are just four quotes of many made by Warren Buffett.
-To build a long-term portfolio, you need to continue your research and learning, it is also important to start early.
+These are just four of Warren Buffett's many quotes.
+To build a long-term portfolio, you need to continue your research and learning, and it is also important to start early.

 With these four quotes in mind, you may set out to create a solid foundation to a portfolio that could deliver returns over the long term.
-While doing so, you strengthen your knowledge along the way.
+While doing so, you'll build your knowledge along the way.

 Warren Buffett is also perfectly happy to "sit here all day" until a good investment comes along.
-Similarly, you should also not be in a rush to invest until you find an investment you are willing to hold for the next 10 years, and more.
+Similarly, you should not be in a rush to invest until you find an investment you are willing to hold for the next 10 years or more.

 Lastly, while reading and gaining knowledge is important.
 You ultimately need to get started to really understand yourself as an investor and continuously build up confidence and knowledge in tandem with your portfolio for the long term.